CanyonCasa/scripts/README.md

 ### TMUX

 I find the tmux service particularly useful.
 It requires setup of the _tmux.service_, which runs the _tmuxuser_ script, and possibly requires install of _tmux_.
 This script launches a _tmux_ process for each user at login, if they have a _.tmux.init_ file in their home directory.
 This file configures/customizes the particular windows created by tmux.
 Users should customize it accordingly, which is beyond the scope of this documentation.
 See _tmux_ documentation for specifics.
 Users may also define a _.tmux.conf_ file in thier home directory to customize tmux behavior as desired.
 Note, both the init and conf files are 'dot' files, making them hidden files.

+>**NOTE: For certain versions of tmux, the _.tmux.init_ file must have executable permissions (i.e. chmod 755 .tmux.init).**

 Once setup, upon login a user simply enters the command _gotmux_ (i.e "got mux" or "go tmux") to resume the defined session and pick up where they left off as sessions persist from login to login.